6A31/stats5b5t/README.md

 Handles debugging and checks for you.

 ## Updates
-I will update this from time to time to add new features, and i will for sure update it whenever there are API changes to stay up to date.
+I will update this from time to time to add new features, and I will for sure update it whenever there are API changes to stay up to date.